 Aspirin and other non-steroidal pain relievers like ibuprofen can alleviate body aches and fever when you have a flu because they interfere with the production of PG.
 The enzyme that produces PG resembles a crystal with a tube through the middle.
 Aspirin and ibuprofen plug up the tube, stopping the production of PG.

 If you suffer from hypothyroidism, body aches can be the first symptoms you experience.
 Hypothyroidism is the disorder that occurs when a person's body is not producing enough thyroid hormone.
 This can have several symptoms, and among these are muscle cramping, aching, stiff joints, and body aches.
 Sometimes the aching is vague and nonspecific.

 Biochemical hypothyroidism is relatively common in the United States, affecting an estimated 4.6% of the population.
-The good news is that this thyroid problem is treatable with prescription drugs, which can restore your hormone level to normal.
+The good news is that this thyroid problem is treatable with prescription drugs, which can restore your hormone level to normal and will help relieve fatigue and aches.
 These medications need to be taken throughout life, and they can prevent dangerous consequences of the condition, which on the extreme side can include coma and death.

 If you notice your legs aching after a walk, it could be a circulation problem.
-Claudication (typically, obstruction of an artery) causes burning, cramping, or pain in one or both legs that clears up after resting.
+Claudication (typically, obstruction of an artery) causes burning, cramping, or pain in one or both legs that is relieved after resting.
 It is caused by atherosclerosis, a condition that narrows and hardens the arteries through plaque buildup.